joelday/decoration-ioc/README.md

 # The instantiation system used in Visual Studio Code
-vscode-instantiation is a TypeScript IoC framework that provides service location and constructor injection with automatic dependency resolution.
+decoration-ioc is a TypeScript inversion of control and dependency injection framework.
+Based on the system used in Visual Studio Code, decoration-ioc provides service location and constructor injection with automatic dependency resolution.

 This package is based on source from [Microsoft/vscode](https://github.com/Microsoft/vscode) with minor modifications.

 # Quickstart
-The "experimentalDecorators" compiler option must be set to true.
+The ```experimentalDecorators``` TypeScript compiler option must be set to ```true```.

 ## Define a service interface